Master of Arts in Social Work (Family-centred Practice and Family Therapy)

 NORMAL DURATION & CREDITS REQUIRED FOR AWARD:

-Normal Duration (Part-time mode): 3 years or 6 semesters
+Normal Duration (Part-time): 3 years or 6 semesters

 Credits Required for Award: 30